dwbzen/careers/docs/knownIssues.md

 So in the case of an error the pendingAction was removed incorrectly.
 Changed get(remove) default to False.
 Also fixed same problem with buy_insurance: added remove=False to find method.</p>

+14. Missing number tag.
+Each Rectangle in the Hi-Tech_Edition_layout_v2 InDesign file has a numeric index that is viewable/settable
+by right-clicking the object and selecting "Object Export Options..." and selecting "Alt Text Source: Custom"
+The alt-text is "number=xx" where xx follows the standard square number in the gameLayout and occupation resource files.
+For example, Payday is "number=0" The number can also be viewed in the exported idml file, "Spread_uce.xml"</p>
+There are 169 game squares.
+The bug is only 168 have the "number=" alt text exported, so 1 square is missing.
+Unfortunately there is no quick way of finding the rogue game square - the export option of each rectangle must be checked manually.  <br>
+Status: **COMPLETE**</p>

 ---
 ## Technical TODOs